Global Food Divide

 “Food security is achieved when all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.”

-Originated by the FAO, this is the most commonly accepted food security definition.
+Originated by the UN Food and Agriculture Organization, this is the most commonly accepted food security definition.
 It can be applied on any scale, from a single household to the global population.
 In its least serious degree, a lack of food security indicates only the risk of hunger, not necessarily its presence.

 If this definition seems unnecessarily elaborate, the lessons of history warn that hunger is not a simple concept.
 Even in 2017, with world food prices at a 10-year low, and global grain stocks in surplus, a food security crisis emerged in several countries across Africa and the Middle East.
 Physical access to affordable food for poor households is as important as availability measured by global supply statistics.

-Famine is the most extreme state of food insecurity.
-It exists when a series of hunger indicators, including mortality, cross critical thresholds set by the UN.
+The degree of acute food insecurity is assessed by the Integrated Food Security Phase Classification system.
+The five Phases range from 1 (minimal) to 5 (famine likely).
+Famine is formally declared when a series of indicators, including mortality, cross critical thresholds set by this system.
 Although very rare, famine was declared for a region of South Sudan for a period of months in 2017.
 The previous famine, in Somalia in 2011/12, killed over a quarter of a million people.
-South Sudan and Somalia remain at high risk of famine, as do North Eastern Nigeria and Yemen.
+South Sudan remains at high risk of famine, as do North Eastern Nigeria, Burkina Faso and Yemen.

 Right to Food